eclipse-archived/packagedrone/README.md

-# Eclipse Package Drone
+# Eclipse Package Drone™

 Package Drone is a software artifact repository with an initial focus on OSGi.
 The system can be enhanced by plugins to also support other types of artifacts and repository interfaces.

-Eclipse Package Drone is a projected hosted by the Eclipse Foundation.
+Eclipse Package Drone™ is a projected hosted by the Eclipse Foundation.
 It is open source and licensed under the EPL.

 ## More Information